UIMSolutions/uim/datasources/uim/datasources/classes/entities/entities/README.md

     use SoftDeleteTrait;
 }

-Converting to Arrays/JSON
+Converting to Arrays/IData

-When building APIs, you may often need to convert entities into arrays or JSON data.
+When building APIs, you may often need to convert entities into arrays or IData data.
 CakePHP makes this simple:

 // Get an array.
 // Associations will be converted with toArray() as well. array = user->toArray();

-// Convert to JSON
+// Convert to IData
-// Associations will be converted with jsonSerialize hook as well. json = json_encode(user);
+// Associations will be converted with IDataSerialize hook as well.
+ IData = IData_encode(user);

-When converting an entity to an JSON, the virtual & hidden field lists are applied.
-Entities are recursively converted to JSON as well.
+When converting an entity to an IData, the virtual & hidden field lists are applied.
+Entities are recursively converted to IData as well.
 This means that if you eager loaded entities and their associations CakePHP will correctly handle converting the associated data into the correct format.
 Exposing Virtual Fields

-By default virtual fields are not exported when converting entities to arrays or JSON.
+By default virtual fields are not exported when converting entities to arrays or IData.
 In order to expose virtual fields you need to make them visible.
 When defining your entity class you can provide a list of virtual field that should be exposed:

 namespace App\Model\Entity;